mcgnly/DeveloperDocumentation/Android/BuildingApp.md

 &lt;/menu&gt;
 </code></pre>

-<p>The first new attribute loads android tools, and in the second we indicate that it should run in &quot;the Context&quot; of the Activity we have defined.</p>
+<p>The first new attribute loads android tools, and in the second we indicate that it should run in &quot;the Context&quot; of the Activity we defined.</p>
 <p>Now we can add the content to the menu.</p>
 <pre><code>&lt;menu xmlns:android=&quot;http://schemas.android.com/apk/res/android&quot;
     xmlns:tools=&quot;http://schemas.android.com/tools&quot;